aridiosilva/TDD/README.md

 Mock objects always use behavior verification, a stub can go either way.
 Meszaros refers to stubs that use behavior verification as a Test Spy.
 The difference is in how exactly the double runs and verifies and I'll leave that for you to explore on your own.

-## Using Fakes instead of Mocks n Unit Testing
+## Using Fakes instead of Mocks in Unit Testing

 ### Difference between Mocks and Fakes